aarondsa/nlm_xslt/README.md

 # STRUCTURE OF TEMPLATE

-The template follows the structure of the NLM XML document
+The template follows the structure of a standard NLM XML document

 * Section 1: Declarations and Includes
 * Section 2: Outline of html document
 * Section 3: Front (including article metadata and journal metadata)
 * Section 4: Body (including table of contents and article)
 * Section 5: Back (including references)

+# TO DO:

+* Tidy handling of URLs of files referenced in XML
+* Complete CSS classes for all sections
+* Fix display of article section
+* Put <title> content in a box for formatting